 And from another angle:

-Gone are the docks that stretch over the river where you could watch the sunset and bond with new friends while being attacked by mosquitoes.
+Gone are the docks that stretch over the river, where you could watch the sunset and bond with new friends while being attacked by mosquitoes.

-The two dollar all-you-can-eat Indian place has been demolished:
+The two-dollar, all-you-can-eat Indian place has been demolished:

-And my favorite bar, The Drunken Frog?
+And my favorite bar, the Drunken Frog?
 Boarded and locked up.

-All that remains of this once vibrant area is a bunch of torn down buildings, empty lots, and shacks.
+All that remains of this once vibrant area is a bunch of torn-down buildings, empty lots, and shacks.
 Buildings that once held vibrant businesses are now tenements.
-A few businesses have held on and I saw three guesthouses still open.
+A few businesses have held on, and I saw three guesthouses still open.

 “That place used to have a great breakfast,” I pointed out to my friend.
 “That’s where we played poker.”
 “That pile of rubble used to be a great seafood place.”
 “I used to stay here,” I said pointing to another place.

 I don’t mind development.
 Places change, towns grow, societies develop.
-For the most part, I think development can be a very good thing, especially when it is done right.
-But looking around here I saw nothing but destruction and greed.
+For the most part, I think development can be a very good thing, especially when it’s done right.
+But looking around here, I saw nothing but destruction and greed.

 But as so often happens around the world, the locals were pushed aside for big money.
 Residents had very little legal recourse.
 The legal battle over eminent domain and just compensation was a farce.
 They were just told to leave, given a little compensation, and if they didn’t like it, too bad.

 And so as officials enrich themselves in a clearly dubious and corrupt land deal, all that everyone else is left with is a pile of sand and a lot of resentment.